kevinmutwiri/soft-skills/week2/knowingYourself1/README.md

 - [Values, Passion, or Purpose — Which Should Guide Your Career? by Irina Cozma.](https://hbr.org/2023/10/values-passion-or-purpose-which-should-guide-your-career)
 - [The Unexpected Benefits of Pursuing a Passion Outside of Work by Jon M. Jachimowicz, Joyce He, and Julián Arango.](https://hbr.org/2019/11/the-unexpected-benefits-of-pursuing-a-passion-outside-of-work)

+## Introduction to a Personal Mission Statement

+Watch [this powerful video](https://www.youtube.com/watch?v=JaECsnWJAWA) on how creating a personal mission statement saved David Anderson.

+While watching the video, ask yourself:

+- What is greatness and what does it mean to me?
+- What did great influential people in the world have in common at TEDx Klagenfurt: They created a life with…?
+- How have my experiences influenced my Passions, Interests, Causes, and Skills?
+- What do I pledge allegiance to?